 Tie Length Throughout History

 Looking back at the 20th century, the tie was significantly shorter than it is today: During the ‘20s and ‘30s, it fell just to the navel, if not a touch higher.
 On the other hand, in keeping today’s rules in mind, pants tended to hit a bit higher – at the natural waist, if not further up.
-As such, with waist heights and pant rises changing over the course of the next few decades, tie lengths adjusted in response.
+As such, with waistband heights and pant rises changing over the course of the next few decades, a ties length should be adjusted in response.

 As a good starting spot, look for some balance between your tie’s front and back blades.
 Ideally, at the right length, the back blade is just as long as the front – although a tad shorter is fine.
 Longer in front frequently means greater length overall, while a longer back blade makes it seem as if you didn’t tie it correctly.